North Carolina vs. Wake Forest NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- North Carolina and its opponents have combined to score more than 76.5 points in three of eight games this season.
+- North Carolina's games this season have gone over 76 points four of eight times.

-- Wake Forest has combined with its opponents to score more than 76.5 points in two games this season.
+- Wake Forest's games have gone over 76 points in two opportunities this season.

+- Saturday's total is 3.9 points lower than the two team's combined 79.9 points per game average.

-- The two teams combine to score 79.9 points per game, 3.4 more than the total in this contest.
+- This contest's over/under is 21.3 points above the 54.7 these two squads combine to surrender per game this season.

-- The 54.7 combined points per game that these two squads have allowed this season are 21.8 fewer than the 76.5 total in this contest.

 North Carolina Stats and Trends

-- In North Carolina's eight games this year, it has three wins against the spread.

-- This season, the Tar Heels have an against the spread record of 3-4 in their seven games as a favorite of 2.5 points or more.
+- The Tar Heels have an against the spread record of 3-4 in their seven games as a favorite of 2.5 points or more so far this season.

-- North Carolina's games this year have hit the over five times in eight opportunities (62.5%).

-- North Carolina is 3-3 against the spread and 4-2 overall this season when the team scores more than 23.9 points.
+- North Carolina is 3-3 against the spread and 4-2 overall in games when it records more than 23.9 points.

 - When North Carolina picks up over 422.1 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Tar Heels have 11 giveaways this season, while the Demon Deacons have 17 takeaways .
+- This year, the Tar Heels have 11 turnovers, six fewer than the Demon Deacons have takeaways (17).

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.